 Bohemian Switzerland is a fabulous day trip from Prague, but it’s even better when you stay there for a night or two.
 It gives you time to relax, hike, and see a lot more of the area.

-After visiting the Instagram-worthy Pravcicka Gate yesterday, we were really looking forward to seeing what today had in store.
+After visiting the Instagram-worthy Pravcicka Gate yesterday and hearing about all the great things to do in Bohemian Switzerland, we were really looking forward to seeing what today had in store.
 So when we met our guide Vitek on our second day, we were eager to get on the road.

 Unlike yesterday’s hike to Pravcicka Brana, today’s walk was an easy one on semi-flat pavement, so I could focus on our guide.
 As we walked, Vitek told us that the region had little to offer the world until 1890.
 That’s when Edmund Clary-Aldringen began offering punting-boat rides on River Kamenice, which ran through the gorge.